benhorst/peerjs-dispatch/README.md

 This implementation relies on the peerjs free server, as defined by the `peerjs` lib. https://peerjs.com/peerserver.html

 At this time, the options to configure a different peer server are not tested nor supported.
-If you are interested in this, please open an issue or submit a PR.
+If you are interested in this, please open a PR or see Issue #1.

 ## Usage